-To see more Corelle pieces I have tested, Click HERE.
+To see more Corelle pieces we have tested, click HERE.

-Vintage (c.
+This is a vintage (c.
 1990?)
-Corelle Dish with Pink Roses & Black Trim.
-Exact year of manufacture unknown – but this color scheme was REALLY POPULAR in 1990/1991 – so that’s my educated guess for the year of manufacture.
-In my last year of college (1990) I had sheets for my bed that would have matched this pattern exactly!.
+Corelle dish with pink roses and a black trim.
+The exact year of manufacture is unknown, but this color scheme was REALLY POPULAR in 1990/1991 — so that’s my educated guess.
+In my last year of college (1990) I had sheets for my bed that would have matched this pattern exactly!

-When tested with an XRF instrument the painted decorative border on the food surface of this vintage Corelle plate was positive for a very high level of Lead.
+When tested with an XRF instrument, the painted decorative border on the food surface of this vintage Corelle plate was positive for a very high level of Lead.
 To see the full XRF readings for this exact plate, scroll down.
 Note: I don’t know the exact year of manufacture of this piece as it was purchased second hand at Good Will.
-If you have information about the year of manufacture (or year-range) for this pattern, please comment here on this post.
+If you have information about the year of manufacture (or year-range) for this pattern, please comment here on this piece.

-To learn more about XRF testing, Click HERE.
+To learn more about XRF testing, click HERE.

 As a mother of Lead-poisoned children and as an environmental activist, I have taken the stand that there is no place for any amount of Lead on our dining tables.
 None at all.